nocoolnametom/OpenMicNight/README.md

 ## Requirements

  * [symfony 1.4 framework](http://svn.symfony-project.com/branches/1.4/).
-You can place it wherever you want, but standard ssytem-wide installation options are in the `/usr/share` or `/opt` directories.
+You can place it wherever you want, but standard system-wide installation options are in the `/usr/share` or `/opt` directories.
 Make sure that wherever you install it that it is readable and executable by PHP and your webserver.
-For local, applciation-specific installation you should probably place it within the `lib/vendor` directory, alongside other third-party libraries the application uses.
+For local, application-specific installation you should probably place it within the `lib/vendor` directory, alongside other third-party libraries the application uses.
+This can be pulled into the application from the command `git submodule update --init lib/vendor/symfony;`.

  * [Zend Framework](http://framework.zend.com/download/latest).
 The application assumes the existence of ZF classes within the PHP include_path, which is part of a standard ZF installation.
+Make sure you reference it in `config/ProjectConfiguration.class.php` all the same.

  * [AWS SDK for PHP](https://github.com/amazonwebservices/aws-sdk-for-php).
 This can be pulled into the application from the command `git submodule update --init lib/vendor/AWS-SDK;`.

  * [PHP Cron Expression Parser](https://github.com/mtdowling/cron-expression).
 This can be pulled into the application from the command `git submodule update --init lib/vendor/CronExpression;`.

+ * [JQuery Fancybox Plugin](https://github.com/fancyapps/fancyBox).
+This can be pulled into the application from the command `git submodule update --init lib/vendor/fancybox;`.

+ * [PHP Markdown](https://github.com/wolfie/php-markdown).
+This can be pulled into the application from the command `git submodule update --init lib/vendor/php-markdown;`.

+ * [Plupload Uploader](https://github.com/moxiecode/plupload).
+This can be pulled into the application from the command `git submodule update --init lib/vendor/plupload;`.

  * PHPUnit is required to run the unit tests.

+ * MySQL (or one of its derivatives, like MariaDB) due to some MySQL-specific raw queries at use in the application.

 ## Installation